Mitch Lively: San Francisco Giants

 In late 2013, he adopted a windmill windup—rare in modern baseball, but reminiscent of players like Satchel Paige and Bob Feller—which he used through 2014.
 He began the 2014 campaign in the Giants system, but after posting a 5.08 ERA in 22 games (15 starts) for Fresno, he was released.

 Washington Nationals

-In late July, the Nationals signed Lively and assigned him to the Triple-A Syracuse Chiefs.
+On July 17, 2014, Lively signed a minor league contract with the Washington Nationals, and was assigned to the Triple–A Syracuse Chiefs.
 He was 5–2 with a 3.86 ERA in 9 games (7 starts) for them and 11–6 with a 4.72 ERA in 31 games overall.
 He also averaged 8.2 strikeouts per nine innings.
 After being granted free agency in November, the Nationals re-signed him to a minor league contract on December 16.
+Lively was released by the Nationals organization on June 17, 2015.